This poem has the potential to cause some grief so please take with a grain of salt.

 Right now my hands are crossed slicing through eggs on toast while they wait with their coconuts and bananas on the other side of the wall.

-I am a guardian of authenticity.
+Yet, I am still the guardian of authenticity.
 An Avenger, Masked Marvel behind words living in a bubble.
-If I cannot speak for them then who else will.
+And if I cannot speak for them, then who else will.

 “One of the great liabilities of history is that all too many people fail to remain awake through great periods of social change.”